vignemail1/SWITCHwayf/README.md

 Installation
 ------------
 1. Unpack the SWITCHwayf_binary ${VERSION}_${DATE}.zip ZIP archive into a
-   directory on a host where Apache or IIS is installed.
+   directory that is *not* accessible via the web server.

-2. Make a copy of the *.dist.php files
+2. Make a copy of the *.dist.php files:
    - Copy the file SWITCHwayf/etc/config.dist.php and name it SWITCHwayf/etc/config.php
      This is the main configuration file of the SWITCHwayf